n8n-io/n8n-docs/docs/integrations/builtin/core-nodes/n8n-nodes-base.webhook.md

 ## Send a response of type string

+By default, the response format is JSON or an array.
 To send a response of type string:

 1. Select **Response Mode** > **When Last Node Finishes**.
 2. Select **Response Data** > **First Entry JSON**.